hmrc/lisa-api/resources/public/api/conf/2.0/testdata/withdrawal-charge.md

 <pre class="code--block">
 {
   "code": "WITHDRAWAL_CHARGE_ALREADY_EXISTS",
-  "message": "A withdrawal charge with these details has already been requested for this investor" }
+  "message": "A withdrawal charge with these details has already been requested for this investor", "transactionId": "2345678901"
+}
 </pre>
             </td>